JeremyLeyvraz/MyDeezerExample/README.md

 ## Bugs
-- Fix clic on notification: reopen with current state
+- Foreground notification: clic must reopen with current state
+- Foreground notification: no notification for Android 14